EyderACM/Drum-Kit/README.md

 # Drum-Kit
-A simple drum-kit made with Javascript made for learning to use keyboard-inputs
+A simple drum-kit made with Javascript for learning to use keyboard-inputs